-Grandma's reaction to the new world she encountered back in the Old World sounds pretty typical for a child of six: "I didn't like the food," she said.
+Grandma's reaction to the new world that she encountered back in the Old World sounds pretty typical for a child of six: "I didn't like the food," she said.
 And that's not all she objected to.

 Great Grandma Caterina Amendola Orzo, wife of Pasquale Orzo.
 She passed in November of 1951, exactly a year before I was born.